mhorpheus/test/Project-Management.md

 ### Examples of what to store where
 1. EDR agent/sensor installers - `Case Folder/Shared with a Client`
 2. Status reports, daily reports and other documents produced by XFIR - `Case Folder/Shared with a Client/`
-3. Evidence (disk or memory images, logs, etc). upload - `Evidence Folder/Shared with a Client/`
+3. Evidence (disk or memory images, logs, etc). upload - `Evidence Folder/Client Upload/`
 4. Documentation about client environment - `Evidence Folder/Documents from Client/`
 5. Individual system timelines - `Case Folder/ETS/`
 6. Additional files pulled from Client's environment as a part of hunting over EDR - `Evidence Folder/Hunting/`